udo-munk/z80pack/doc/README-asm.txt

 .8080                   - switch to 8080 instruction set
 .Z80                    - switch to Z80 instruction set
-.RADIX                  - change numbers radix (default 10)
+.RADIX                  - change numbers radix (default 10) ASEG                    - does nothing (like its alias ABS)

 Operator precedence for the parser from Thomas Eberhardt: